- NY, VT

 - Lake Champlain Basin Program

-The Champlain Valley National Heritage Partnership is home to the following NPS units and historic sites:
+The Champlain Valley National Heritage Partnership is home to the following NPS units: